RULES & REGULATIONS

 10. A piece may not be used in more than one class.

-11. All entries must be postmarked by December 1, 2019 and accompanied by the fee as stated for each class.
+11. All entries must be received by December 21, 2022 and accompanied by the fee as stated for each class.
 No receipts will be issued, and entry fees cannot be refunded for any reason.
-Cheques should be made payable to the Pickering GTA Music Festival and mailed to the address as set out on the application form.
 E-transfers will be acceptable and the application will not be processed until it is received.

 13. Contestants may enter any number of classes subject to the regulations as listed herein.

-14. The committee reserves the right to refuse any entry.
+14. We reserve the right to refuse any entry.

-15. Parents, teachers and contestants are not permitted to approach or converse with the adjudicator.
-The adjudicator may speak with whom he or she choses after the final concert.
+15. Parents, teachers and contestants are not permitted to approach or converse with the adjudicator in advance or during the festival time.
 This rule is intended to make the competitions fair for all and avoid disqualifications.
 Decisions of the Adjudicators will be final.
 Questions may be addressed to the Festival Executive only in writing.